Angelica-28/veterinary-diagnoses-for-breeding/README.md

 2. Filters mammary-related treatments and excludes oxytocin.
 3. Merges the dataset with the animal registry to keep all animals.
 4. Merges functional control records.
-5. Assigns the binary phenotype `PAT = 1` to the control closest to the treatment.
+5. Assigns the binary phenotype:
+   - `PAT = 1` to the control closest to the treatment, 0 otherwise
+   - `T = 1` if the cow received a dry-off treatment in that lactation, 0 otherwise
 6. Builds the final dataset with columns:

 - `MATR` = animal ID
 - `NL` = lactation number
 - `AZ` = herd/azienda code
 - `PAT` = 1 if at least one mammary event, 0 otherwise
+-  `T` = 1 if at least one mammary event, 0 otherwise
 - `DT_SOMMINISTRAZIONE` = treatment date of the closest event
 - `DT_CONTROLO` = functional control date closest to treatment